Throughput Maximization for Active Intelligent Reflecting Surface Aided Wireless Powered Communications: Problem Formulation

 \end{small}

-3) For static IRS beamforming case, all the devices need to share the same IRS coefficient vector as that in DL WET, i.e., $\bv_0 = \bv_1 = \cdots = \bv_K$.
-Accordingly, the problem is formulated as \begin{small}
+{\begin{spacing}{1.05} 3) For static IRS beamforming case, all the devices need to share the same IRS coefficient vector as that in DL WET, i.e., $\bv_0 = \bv_1 = \cdots = \bv_K$.
+Accordingly, the problem is formulated as \end{spacing}} \begin{small}

 \end{small} \begin{small}

 \end{small}